This page is available in Dutch.

 Here you can see the bottom side of the clock.
 The fourth piece of the frame completes the clock and is secured by one screw on each end.
 I drilled a little hole before putting in the screw to prevent the wood from splitting when putting in the screws.

-Because these screws are situated on the bottom of the clock, it is important for these screws to sit flush with bottom of the clock itself to prevent it from wobbling around.
+Because these screws are situated on the bottom of the clock, it is important for them to sit flush with bottom of the clock itself to prevent it from wobbling around.
 By using a special drill bit, the screws are countersunk into the wood.

 As you might be able to see, the frame isn’t perfectly straight and square, but this is no major problem.
 You can barely see it.